jasondavies/bloomfilter.js/README.md

 --------------

-Although the bloom filter requires *k* hash functions, we can simulate this using double hashing with a single 64-bit FNV-1a hash computation for performance.
-The 64-bit hash is split into two 32-bit halves to obtain the two independent hash functions required for double hashing.
+Although the bloom filter requires *k* hash functions, we can simulate this using enhanced double hashing with a single 64-bit FNV-1a hash computation for performance.
+The 64-bit hash is split into two 32-bit halves to obtain the two independent hash functions required for enhanced double hashing.

 Thanks to Will Fitzgerald for his [help and inspiration][2] with the hashing optimisation.